-The teacher will have a highest of expectations and aspirations for your child's behaviour and progress.
+The teacher will have the highest of expectations and aspirations for your child's behaviour and progress.
 Activities will build from what your child already knows, can do and can understand, enabling them to experience both the correct level of success and challenge.
-Teaching will also involve visual, auditory and kinesthetic (learning through feeling) aspects to suit your child's individual learning style.
+Teaching will also involve lots of different aspects to suit your child's individual learning style.
 This might involve more practical learning or repetition of activities to help your child remember what they have learnt.
 This might also include regular access to small group support with the teacher in class.
 Your child will be monitored closely to ensure that everything is being done within class to support their learning.
 The teacher will be aware of what your child has achieved and what their next steps should be.